 OSRP is a professional association for psychotherapists and membership is voluntary.
-We are not the regulatory body and, for this reason, OSP does not have the authority to investigate complaints.
-If you believe an OSRP member therapist has breached the OSRP Code of Ethics, we suggest you read our Code of Ethics and Standards of Practice.
+We are not the regulatory body and, for this reason, we do not have the authority to investigate complaints.
+If you believe that an OSRP member therapist has breached the OSRP Code of Ethics, we suggest you read our Code of Ethics and Standards of Practice.
 You may want to know how to address your concern with the therapist directly or how to ask for professional accountability.

 If you have an ethical concern about an OSRP member, you have several options.
 Please note that the list below is intended to offer avenues of exploration and is not exhaustive.